 1 tablespoon of powdered milk

 1 small spoon of baking powder

 The syrup for zalabia is the same as for basbousa.
 Check this recipe to see how to prepare it.

 Mix flour, powdered milk, yeast, salt, sugar and baking powder.
 After that, add oil and water and mix it again carefully.
 The dough will be sticky and this is how it should be.
 Cover the dough with a foil and leave it aside for one hour.
 In the meantime, you can prepare the syrup from basbousa recipe.

 The syrup is very sweet.
 If you don’t want you zalabia to be so sweet, you can use powdered sugar instead.
 We like it this way too 🙂

 Prepare a deep frying pan or a pot to fry zalabia.
 Warm up a glass of oil inside it.
 Now you can form balls of the dough, put it on the oil and fry.
 The easiest way for make the balls is to squeeze the dough between your thumb and index finger.
-You can watch a short video we made during cooking and see how to do it.

 After frying, put the balls on a plate covered with a piece of paper towel to remove some fat.